-Sometimes known as scenes of crime officers or forensic scene investigators, it'll be your job to secure and protect crime scenes, and collect evidence from crime scenes, post-mortems and other incidents.
+Sometimes known as scenes of crime officers or forensic scene investigators, it's your job to secure and protect crime scenes, and collect evidence from crime scenes, post-mortems and other incidents.

-You'll also be responsible for processing and categorising evidence, so it can be used in criminal investigations.
+You're also responsible for processing and categorising evidence, so it can be used in criminal investigations.

 Find out what to expect from a job as a crime scene investigator.

 It's your job to make sure food products are produced safely, legally and to the quality claimed.
 You'll develop manufacturing processes and recipes of food and drink products, modify foods to create fat-free items and work on existing and newly-discovered ingredients to invent new recipes.

 You'll benefit from having a food-related degree such as:

 - food science/technology.

 Take a look at what you can earn as a food technologist.

 You'll provide scientific evidence to support the prosecution or defence in criminal and civil investigations.
 You'll search for and examine contact trace material such as blood, hairs and clothing fibres.

 To work as a forensic scientist you'll need either a degree in a scientific subject, such as biological sciences or chemistry, or a degree in forensic science.